wershofe/TWOMBLI/README.md

 # TWOMBLI

 Welcome to The Worklfow Of Matrix BioLogy Informatics (TWOMBLI).
-Twombli is a Fiji plugin.
+TWOMBLI is a FIJI plugin.
 To get started download the TWOMBLI folder to your computer.

-To do list:

-Create single output file

-Include alignment/directionality metric in analysis
+Documentation can be found inside the TWOMBLI folder

+A video tutorial can be found here: https://bmm.crick.ac.uk/TWOMBLI/